ntodorov/cosmos-bulk-ops/ReadMe.md

 `node index.js --env dev --bulk-operation Upsert --data-folder ./data`

 Delete operation example:
-`node index.js --env dev --bulk-operation Upsert --data-folder ./data --partition-key UserId`
+`node index.js --env dev --bulk-operation Upsert --data-folder ./data --query "SELECT c.id, c.yourPartitionKeyField FROM c WHERE c.yourPartitionKeyField = 'SOME VALUE'"`

+## Parameters

-The following options are available:
+The following command line parameters are available:

-- `-df, --data-folder <name>`: The full folder name where the JSON files are located (required).
-- `-e, --env <name>`: The environment to run the bulk operation in (required).
+- `-e, --env <name>`: The environment to use.
+Required.
 Valid values are `dev`, `tst`, `uat`, `prd`, and `sbx`.
-- `-o, --bulk-operation <type>`: The type of bulk operation to run (required).
+- `-o, --bulk-operation <type>`: The bulk operation to run.
+Required.
 Valid values are `Create`, `Upsert`, and `Delete`.
-- `-pk, --partition-key <fieldName>`: what is the field name to get partition key value.
-Required only for Delete operation.
-NOTE: For now supports only top level fields in the document.
+- `-q, --query <simple query>`: A simple query that returns the records to be deleted.
+Example: `SELECT c.id, c.yourPartitionKeyField FROM c WHERE c.id = "1"`.
+Required only for Delete operation and only one of `-q` and `-qf` should be used.
+- `-qf, --queryFile <fullQueryFileName>`: The file name with full path to the file with the query that returns the records to be deleted. `-q` takes precedence over `-qf`.
+If both provided, `-qf` will be ignored.
+- `-df, --data-folder <name>`: The full folder name where the JSON files are located.
+Required for the `Upsert` operation.

 ## Configuration